 What is the best location to outsource your call centre?

 Similar in culture to Australia, New Zealand offers essentially the same level of service and capability however thanks to lower labour costs and some associated on-costs, Australian companies can save up to 25% by having their contact centre in New Zealand.

 The close proximity is also an advantage with the key call centre hubs of Wellington and Auckland only 3 hours away from Melbourne.

-Distance may be a factor though with a trip to South Africa around 14 hours from Australia so if you need to have resources back and forth make sure you consider the cost.
+Distance may also be a factor with a trip to South Africa around 14 hours from Australia so if you need to have resources back and forth make sure you consider the cost.

 More recently the trend in offshoring to the Philippines has started to show a decline with a lower customer experience often cited as the reason companies are bringing work back onshore.
 With high staff turnover, increasing costs, a strained infrastructure and the high prevalence of natural disasters (e.g. flooding/typhoons etc) Philippines does have its fair share of challenges however the call centre industry is well established and there are some great providers.

 COVID has also created issues with many centres being forced to close and staff unable to work from.

 Similar in cost to the Philippines, Fiji is also in close proximity to Australia and with a fibre-optic cable linking Australia and New Zealand in 2009 and first world telecommunications in place, it is continuing to emerge as a viable destination.